 Elizabeth Moon's Speed of Dark (Orbit, 2002) is a book that lingered in the mind after I'd read it.
-Much more than just an updating of Flowers for Algernon, it explores whether we should always artoon Books, series of eight ore to go).
-It with great rawings.
-It is lume has one long-running (Earthlight, Aerlin Codex, ent with the what happens ward than the written and Fools (Orbit, hip story, the on a ship but assume a 'normal' person is better off than one who is 'disabled' and what the benefits and drawbacks are of 'curing' mental imbalances, without being simplistic.
+Much more than just an updating of Flowers for Algernon, it explores whether we should always assume a 'normal' person is better off than one who is 'disabled' and what the benefits and drawbacks are of 'curing' mental imbalances, without being simplistic.
 Thought-provoking and liable to make you notice your own mental quirks.